 Throughout Philadelphia, there are a wealth of museum exhibitions, murals, special events, and restaurants that pay homage to influential women.
-Join the celebration of these women who have shaped the city, the nation, and the fabric of women’s culture.
+Join the celebration of these women who have shaped the city, the nation, and the fabric of women’s her-story.

 The story of Betsy Ross — who is believed to have sewn the first American flag — and the Colonial-era women of the Revolution are told at the Betsy Ross House.
 Guests will learn about Betsy’s life as a businesswoman and working mother in early America.
 The more than 250-year-old house is where Betsy lived and tells the story behind the first Stars and Stripes, which Congress adopted as the country’s official national flag on June 14, 1777.